Pabce/many-stupid-notes/src/site/notes/Neutrino-nucleus/RPA and beyond.md

 >The **Tamm-Dancoff method** is a first approach to tackling the interaction between ph-pairs.
 It is superseded by RPA in several ways, mainly in that TD does not take into account these correlations for the ground state, which remains unmodified.

 ## RPA equations from linear response theory
-We can find the RPA equations by investigating the influence of a weak external time-dependent field:
+This section is restricted to assuming we are working with a plain HF solution (no quasiparticle spice), but it can be adapted.
+We can find the RPA (Random Phase Approximation) equations by investigating the influence of a weak external time-dependent field:

 $$
 F(t) = F e^{-i\omega t} + F^\dagger e^{i \omega t}.